apersonintech/obscreen/README.md

 ## Prepare your Slideshow
 Everything slideshow-related happens in the ./data/uploads folder.
 - Put some images into the /data/uploads folder.
-Ideally with the same resultion of the screen (eg. 1920x1080px).
+Ideally with the same resolution of the screen (eg. 1920x1080px).
 - Edit the slideshow.json

 ## You are done now :)
-If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after bootup and after some seconds of showing the date & time (default.html) your slideshow shall start and loop endlessly.
+If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after boot screen and after some seconds of showing the date & time (default.html) your slideshow shall start and loop endlessly.